 - International visitors – £250

 *adult ratios should follow GIRLGUIDING camp ratios plus 1 additional adult

 Can we bring extra adults?

-Adult ratios for the camp should follow GIRLGUIDING camp ratio guidelines.
-If you would like to you can include 1 additional adult at the cost of £140.
-If you have extra leaders who would like to attend, it is expected that they will sign up as a staff member or for the service team.
+Adult ratios for the camp should follow the Girlguiding camp ratio guidelines.
+If you would like to you can include 1 additional adult in your party (at the cost of £140), though any more than this would be expected to sign up as a staff member on the service team.
 Your leadership team could each take a turn as a staff or service team member for a day or two, you don’t have to draw lots as to who does a full week unless of course they would like to.
 A camp of this size takes a lot of people to make things happen so please help out where possible.